 Take littles on pint-sized rides

 Littles won’t feel left out at Six Flags, where they will find lots of rides just their speed.
 Fly high on the Daffy Duck Hot Air Balloons, saddle up on the Porky Pig Camp Wagons, or become a junior aviator on Bugs Bunny Ranger Pilots.
-From there, spend time in the Safari Kids section, which has more kid-friendly rides like the Bugaboo ladybug cars and Raja’s Rickshaw.
+From there, spend time in the Safari Kids section, which has more kid-friendly rides like the Bugaboo ladybug cars and Raja’s Rickshaws.
 And at Bugs Bunny National Park, there are a variety of gentle rides for a kid-sized amount of excitement.

 Go as a family on moderate thrill rides